 Herringbone tile patterns are made with rectangular pieces that sit perpendicular to one another.
 Usually, the tiles are laid at 45-degree angles, but that's not a hard-and-fast rule.

-Jad tiles from the Blanch collection are a great example of a herringbone layout.
+This chevron collection is a great example of a the many available options layout.

 Chevron, on the other hand, is more of a V-shaped pattern.
 Creating this look requires parallelogram-shaped tiles instead of rectangular ones.
 To see the difference, take a look at Adore tiles from the Blanch line.